-Either way, now is certainly a good time to review your estate planning.
+As a result, now is certainly as good a time as ever to review your estate planning.
 Doing this can help minimise the amount of CGT payable on your estate, meaning more of your assets reach your heirs – rather than the taxman.
 A good place to start is with our guide, What is Capital Gains Tax?

 While our guide points you in the direction of resources that explain CGT allowances and reliefs, it doesn’t delve deeply into CGT exempt assets.
 This blog is here to fill this gap.